Work Zone Mobility and Safety Program

 Pennsylvania Department of Transportation Sample TMP

-The Pennsylvania DOT (PennDOT) includes a sample TMP on page 399 of its Traffic Engineering and Operations Manual.
-This TMP was created for a project on a rural interstate highway with low traffic impacts and was drafted using information that is readily available from other sources.
+The Pennsylvania DOT (PennDOT) includes a sample TMP on page 335 of its Examples of Temporary Traffic Control Plans.
+This TMP was created for a project on a rural interstate highway with low traffic impacts and was drafted using information that was readily available from other sources.
 The sample TMP contains sections for roles and responsibilities, project description, traffic conditions (includes safety data), work zone impacts assessment, work zone impacts management strategies (to include a traffic control plan, traffic operations plan, and public information plan), TMP performance, contingency plans, and a breakout of TMP costs.
 It is meant to be expanded as needed depending on the size and complexity of the project.

 Rhode Island Department of Transportation Sample TMPs

-To view DOC files, you need the Microsoft Word Viewer.
+DOC files can be viewed with the Microsoft Word Viewer.